(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Introduction

-Our second set of main results refers to models with non-interacted three-way unobserved heterogeneity.
-This setting constitutes another extreme case, since we show that the fixed effects estimator is asymptotically always free of any Nickell- or incidental parameter bias, although the parameter space of the fixed effects grows with the sample size.
-This is due to the fact that the leading bias of the fixed effects estimator shrinks always faster than the standard deviation.\footnote{For bipartite panel data, the order of the bias is $1 / (N_{1} T) + 1 / (N_{2} T) + 1 / (N_{1} N_{2})$, and the order of the standard deviation is $1 / \sqrt{N_{1} N_{2} T}$, where $N_{1}$ and $N_{2}$ denote the length of the two cross-sections and $T$ the number of time periods.}
+Our second set of results concerns models with three-way non-interacted unobserved heterogeneity.
+This is the opposite extreme: the fixed effects estimator is asymptotically free of any incidental parameter bias, even though the dimension of the fixed effects grows with the sample size.
+This is because the leading bias of the fixed effects estimator always shrinks faster than the standard deviation.\footnote{For bipartite panel data, the order of the bias is $1 / (N_{1} T) + 1 / (N_{2} T) + 1 / (N_{1} N_{2})$ and the order of the standard deviation is $1 / \sqrt{N_{1} N_{2} T}$.}

-Our simulation experiments demonstrate the severity of the inference problem, without bias correction, for the setting with the interacted unobserved heterogeneity.
-Specifically, confidence intervals constructed around the uncorrected estimator almost never cover the true model parameters.
-Our proposed bias correction is effective in improving the inferential accuracy of the fixed effects estimator.
-For the setting with non-interacted unobserved heterogeneity, we confirm empirically that the fixed effects estimator asymptotically does not exhibit any biases.
+Our simulation experiments confirm the severity of the inference problem for the interacted specification: confidence intervals around the uncorrected estimator almost never cover the true parameter.
+Our proposed bias correction substantially improves inferential accuracy.
+For the non-interacted specification, we confirm empirically that the fixed effects estimator is asymptotically unbiased.